-A mentor will make about an hour of their time available to you, approximately once every three months, in order to:
+It is recommended that a mentor reserves an hour of their time for you, approximately once every three months, in order to:

 - review - your record of training and development to date and discuss other work/training/recent experience that could be relevant to your application

 - assess - provide an objective rating as to how far you meet the standard required of a Chartered Member in each area, at the current time